finnito/blog/content/posts/2024-12-26-newton-three-passes/index.md

 ## Day 2: To Julia Hut

 The day started nicely and we were out the door before 8am.
 The track to Newton Saddle very quickly became river travel, boulder hopping, waterfall bouldering and cutty grass bashing.
 It continued much the same until we got out of the scrub.
 From there we followed a few poles to Newton Saddle which has an amazing view 😍.
+One of the other hikers at the hut tried to reach the saddle on her own but didn't make it.
+We found a few places where it would be easier to progress with a partner to give you a boost or a hand up certain parts.

 The descent into Dunns Creek was a bit naff as there wasn’t really a distinct track (to be expected).
 It was steep and slippery on the tussocks and wouldn’t be very fun if it were damp underfoot.
 The travel down Dunns Creek was much the same as the travel up from the other side, but there were a few extended sections of bush travel when the river became impassable.
 In the end we reached Dunns Hut after 5.5hrs and were very pleased to see it.
 It has recently been done up and looked awesome, even sporting a couple of double-glazed windows.